-More students needed wifi hotspots than initially planned for.
+More students needed wifi hotspots than initially planned for and fewer student needed chromebooks.
+Many of our studetns had chromebooks prior to the shutdown.

 Analysis of the Distance Learning Program

 A description of the successes and challenges in implementing each of the following elements of the distance learning program in the 2020-21 school year, as applicable: Continuity of Instruction, Access to Devices and Connectivity, Pupil Participation and Progress, Distance Learning Professional Development, Staff Roles and Responsibilities, and Support for Pupils with Unique Needs.